1nsirius/area-b2/README.md

 3. Account Username Entry:
    * In the popup input dialog, locate the text input field labeled with placeholder <EMPTY> (or empty input box).
-   * Type your desired account username/login (e.g. player1 or 1nsirius) and press confirm.
+   * Type your desired account username/login and press confirm (From now on, you will log into your account using this login.).
    * The server will automatically initialize or load your player profile and log you into the game lobby.

 ---